 At Christ Church Cathedral, this means that, as of Sunday, May 30, the cadence of our Sunday worship looks and feels much like it did prior to the pandemic.

-- We will continue to livestream services at a 8 a.m.,11 a.m., 1 p.m., and 5 p.m.
+- We will continue to livestream services at 11 a.m., 1 p.m., and 5 p.m.
 Anyone at risk of COVID-19 or who otherwise feels more comfortable worshiping from home may continue to do so.
 We want you to do whatever feels safest and most comfortable to you!

 - Registration for in-person worship services will no longer be required.

 - Parishioners who are fully vaccinated are not required to wear masks in worship, including while singing.

 - Parishioners who are fully vaccinated are not required to socially distance and may sit wherever they choose, except for the area reserved for those who are not fully vaccinated or otherwise wish to continue wearing a mask and socially distance.

 - In accordance with the Bishop’s guidelines, anyone who is not fully vaccinated is expected to wear a mask while indoors.
 Unvaccinated people who do not wear masks do so at their own risk.